192,559 CAMRA members

 Or JOIN CAMRA for unlimited access to Learn & Discover

 The order in which apples fall tend to follow a pattern.
-For example, some early harvesting apples include varieties such as Discovery and Major and some later harvesting apples include varieties such as Dabinett and Yarlington Mill.
-Although so much of the harvest is down to Mother Nature, knowing this pattern helps a cider maker to build a plan of action when it comes to picking and pressing.
+For example, some early harvesting apples include varieties such as Discovery and Major, while some later harvesting apples include varieties such as Dabinett and Yarlington Mill.
+Although so much of the harvest is down to Mother Nature, knowing this pattern helps a cider maker build a plan of action when it comes to picking and pressing.

 The order in which apples fall tend to follow a pattern… knowing this pattern helps a cider maker to build a plan of action when it comes to picking and pressing.